-Getting started
+Getting started¶

 Genja is distributed on PyPI.
 Instructions for installing and using Genja are given below.

-pip install genja
+uv tool install genja

 genja --version

-Before running genja, create a project structure as shown below.
+Before running Genja, create a project structure as shown below.
 Or create a new example project by using the genja new command.
-Markdown files go into the pages and posts directories.
-The pages directory is for standalone content that is not dated such as an about page or contact page.
-The posts directory is for dated content such as blog posts or articles.
-The templates directory contains Jinja templates that are used to render the HTML pages and posts.
+Markdown files go into the _pages and _posts directories.
+The _pages directory is for standalone content that is not dated such as an about page or contact page.
+The _posts directory is for dated content such as blog posts or articles.
+The _templates directory contains Jinja templates that are used to render the HTML pages and posts.
 The mysite directory contains the built website which can be hosted with GitHub Pages or some other web hosting platform.
-Lastly, the config.toml defines the URLs and directories for the project.
+Lastly, the genja.toml defines the URLs and directories for the project.

 myproject/